How to Open Carbon Monoxide Alarm

 Turn off your main power supply before removing the battery from the unit for about 30 minutes so that all the circuits of the unit are reset.

-Step 2: Open Carbon Monoxide Alarm Case and Remove Backing Plate
+Step 2: Open the Carbon Monoxide Alarm Case and Remove the Backing Plate

 When the unit’s metal casing has cooled down to its normal temperature, remove all its screws.
 You can use a flat screwdriver for this purpose if your alarm is screwed tightly.

 Locate these thin metal sheets and gently slide them inwards.
-This way, you can easily unlock your alarm backing plate and remove it.
+This way, you can easily unlock and remove your alarm backing plate.

 Step 3: Remove the Battery

 The next step is how to remove the battery without triggering any alarm.
-The best approach is how to open carbon monoxide alarm by using a coin or any tool which fits in between the crack and twisting it gently until you remove it from its case.
+The best approach is to open the carbon monoxide alarm by using a coin or any tool that fits in between the cracks and twisting it gently until you remove it from its case.
 Be careful not to damage the unit.
 If you happen to damage the unit while trying to open it, do not worry.
 You can easily purchase a replacement alarm from your nearest hardware store or online.

 Step 4: Checking for Battery Wire Connections